 n.
 The Trafficking Victims Protection Act of 2000 (22 U.S.C. § 7104(g)), as amended, and the implementing regulations at 2 C.F.R.
-Part 175
+Part 175 a.
+Provisions applicable to a recipient that is a private entity.

 The Trafficking Victims Protection Act of 2000 authorizes termination of financial assistance provided to a private entity, without penalty to the Federal Government, if any non-Federal entity engages in certain activities related to trafficking in persons.
 The DOC hereby incorporates the following award term required by 2 C.F.R. § 175.15(b):